anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 "Prompt Programming for Large Language Models: Beyond the Few-Shot Paradigm", https://arxiv.org/abs/2102.07350 ("Janus" is the first author of this paper) and other examples at Footnote 29: https://www.lesswrong.com/posts/vJFdjigzmcXMhNTsx/simulators#fnomelvf6lrng

+"Making the ontological distinction between GPT and instances of text which are propagated by it makes these discoveries unsurprising: obviously, different configurations will be differently capable and in general behave differently when animated by the laws of GPT physics.
+We can only test one configuration at once, and given the vast number of possible configurations that would attempt any given task, it’s unlikely we’ve found the optimal taker for _any_ test.

+In the simulation ontology, I say that GPT and its output-instances correspond respectively to the **simulator** and **simulacra**. **GPT** is to a **piece of text output by GPT** as **quantum physics** is to a **person taking a test**, or as **transition rules of Conway’s Game of Life** are to **glider**.
+The simulator is a time-invariant law which unconditionally governs the evolution of all simulacra."

+---

+#### Disambiguating rules and automata